APogue/APogue.github.io/_posts/2025-08-18-proof-of-ucla-bias-through-visibility.md

 - **S → A_specific**: in principle, higher severity should drive more specific action — but this channel collapses (Lemma 1)
 - **S → V**: severity can raise visibility, but this link is inconsistent and group-dependent.

-**Implication:** If V is the driver, you cannot separate whether the institution is acting for **reputation** (PR logic) or for **group** (bias).
+**Implication:** If V is the driver, you cannot separate whether the institution is communicating for **reputation** (PR logic) or for **group** (non-neutral).

 ---

-## Lemma 1: Severity vs. Specificity of Action
+## Lemma 1: Severity vs. Specific Action (Part I: Specific Action Analysis (Unconditional))

 **Question:**
-Does the institution acknowledge and address bad actors as severity increases?
+What action is taken to address bad actors?
+If no specific action is taken, specific communication may serve as action.
+This study determines what action was taken, regardless of incident visibility.

 **Hypothesis:**
-- **Within groups:** ∂Pr(A_specific)/∂S ≈ 0 for both groups — severity does not drive meaningful increases in specific action.
+- **Within groups:** ∂Pr(A_specific)/∂S ≈ 0 for both groups — increased severity does not drive meaningful increases in specific action.

 - **Between groups:** Pr(A_specific | G=1) > Pr(A_specific | G=0) across severity levels.

 **Observed Pattern:**
-- **G=1 (advantaged group):** Some symbolic specificity (e.g., naming antisemitism, promising review), some reactive measures.
+- **G=1 (advantaged group):** Some reactive measures, some symbolic specificity (e.g., naming antisemitism, promising review).
-- **G=0 (comparison group):** No specificity at all — responses limited to generic safety concerns, environmental measures.
+- **G=0 (comparison group):** No specificity at all — environmental measures, responses limited to generic safety concerns.

 **Critical Finding:**
-The institution largely failed to sanction bad actors for either group, even as severity persisted.
-But **only G=1** received symbolic recognition of targeted harm, while **G=0** was reduced to impersonal “safety” language.
+The institution largely failed to sanction bad actors for either group, even as severity persisted. **Only G=1** received symbolic recognition of targeted harm.

 **Implication:**
 This shows two layers of failure:
-1. The institution's systematic failure to identify and sanction bad actors allowed hostile environments to escalate for both groups.
+1. The institution's systematic failure to identify and sanction bad actors allowed a hostile environment to persist for both groups.
-2. A discriminatory refusal to even acknowledge protected-class harm for G=0, while at least symbolically naming it for G=1.
+2. In the absence of specific action, a discriminatory refusal to acknowledge protected-class harm for G=0 existed.

 ---

-## Lemma 2: Communication Tracks Visibility
+## Lemma 2: Communication Tracks Visibility (Part II: Communication Analysis)

+Given that meaningful action conditioned on severity fails systematically, we now examine communication patterns conditional on visibility.

 **Given:**